awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 The target table is created using the source table's column definitions, table attributes, and column attributes except for foreign keys\.
 To prevent conflicts due to dependencies, the target table doesn't inherit foreign keys from the source table\.
 Any dependencies, such as views or permissions granted on the source table, are not applied to the target table\.

 If the owner of the source table exists, then that user is the owner of the restored table, provided that the user has sufficient permissions to become the owner of a relation in the specified database and schema\.
-Otherwise, the restored table is owned by the master user that was created when the cluster was launched\.
+Otherwise, the restored table is owned by the admin user that was created when the cluster was launched\.

 The restored table returns to the state it was in at the time the backup was taken\.
 This includes transaction visibility rules defined by the Amazon Redshift adherence to [serializable isolation](https://docs.aws.amazon.com/redshift/latest/dg/c_serial_isolation.html), meaning that data will be immediately visible to in flight transactions started after the backup\.